 OUR MISSION & PURPOSE

-Since starting Pampa in late 2012 we had a single purpose and mission - to support as many artisans as possible from Argentina and work directly with them, no middlemen, to ethically produce high quality and long-lasting homewares and textiles using noble and sustainable materials.
+We’ve had a single mission from the start: to support as many artisans in Argentina as possible, and work directly with them—no middlemen—to ethically produce high-quality and long-lasting homewares and textiles using noble and sustainable materials.

-To work ethically means, to us, that the artisans are working in their own environments in rural Argentina and getting a fair payment, which is above the average wage received by people in their region who are undertaking similar work.
-We have cultivated a relationship over the years based on trust that we are proud of.
-By staying at home they are helping to preserve their culture, their own heritage, the art of craftsmanship and above all, their communities.
-In big cities where they tend to migrate, they cannot continue with this kind of work sustainably and it often leads to a loss of their skills, traditional knowledge and feelings of displacement.
+We define “ethical working” in our case as artisans working in their own environments in rural Argentina and getting a fair payment, which is above the average wage received by people in their region who are undertaking similar work.
+We have cultivated a relationship over years, based on trust and mutual respect, that we are proud of.
+In staying in their communities they are helping to preserve their culture, their heritage, the art of craftsmanship and their way of life.
+Typically, when they migrate to big cities, they cannot continue with this kind of work sustainably and it often leads to a loss of skills, traditional knowledge and feelings of displacement.

-We are often asked where we find our inspiration - the answer is in these photographs.
+We are often asked where we find our inspiration, and the answer is in these photographs.
 We come back to them time and time again as a reference, grateful that nature, our beautiful Pachamama (Mother Earth) feeds us the constant inspiration that we need to build our business and share with our community.

 We see our artisans as part of the extended Pampa family and we speak with most of them on a weekly basis.
-Their happiness, health and wellbeing and financial stability matters to us and as Pampa continues to grow, we hope it supports their growth too.
+Their happiness, health and well-being and financial stability matter to us, and as Pampa continues to grow, we work to support their growth too.

 When we began Pampa, many of our artisan partners didn’t have anywhere to sell their products.
-Many of them had the knowledge and skills to weave incredible textiles, but lacked the ability to connect with a global audience.
+Many of them had the knowledge and skills to weave incredible textiles, but lacked the ability or resources to connect them with a global audience.

 Earning a fair wage has enabled our weavers to form their own co-operatives, giving individuals the added benefit of sharing materials, ideas and workloads.
-This ability means that our weavers can work from their homes and villages, eliminating the need to travel long distances to sell their rugs or find alternative employment in big cities.
+This means that our weavers can maintain sustainable livelihoods, working from their homes and villages, eliminating the need to travel long distances to sell their rugs or find alternative employment in big cities.

 By respecting each individual artisan’s creativity and technique, Pampa helps to give communities a stronger sense of cultural independence and pride.
 Showing our artisans, the real value of their work demonstrates to the younger generations that weaving is an honourable and profitable vocation, helping to preserve this traditional art form for years to come.